IBM-Cloud/terraform-provider-ibm/website/docs/d/logs_extensions.html.markdown

 layout: "ibm"
 page_title: "IBM : ibm_logs_extensions"
 description: |-
-  Get information about Get list of extensions response
+  Get list of all extensions.
+If deployed is true, this datasource lists all deployed extension.
 subcategory: "Cloud Logs"
 ---